meltoner/agrofelis/components/vehicle-power/readme.md

 ## Charging

 Charging the battery is accomplished by tapping into the positive and negative copper bar terminal power distributors.
 Two high current cable are attached with the terminal and an Anderson [^Anderson] connector.
 The Anderson is attached in the inner side of the door allowing easy access to the socket for charging or connecting external implements.
-A moderate 29.2V lifepo4, battery charger of 40A was chosen due to its lower cost and having a relatively acceptable theoretical charging time of less than 6h.
+A moderate 40A, 29.2V LiFePO4, battery charger was chosen due to its lower cost and having a relatively acceptable theoretical charging time of less than 6h.
 Provided a larger battery charger of 150 amp matching the maximum charging capacity of the system would complete a charging cycle within 1.5 hours.

 [^Anderson]: https://en.wikipedia.org/wiki/Anderson_Powerpole "Anderson Powerpole - wikipedia"

-The following photo showcases the 40 amp lifepo4 29.2V battery charger.
+The following photo showcases the 40amp/29.2Volt LiFePO4 battery charger.

 ![Battery charger](_figures/vehicle-power--08-charger.png)